uikit/uikit-site/docs/pages/filter.md

 ## Multiple Filters

 Define different types of meta data and add any number of controls to filter them.
-The filter controls are exclusive, meaning just one criteria is filtered at a time.
+The filter controls are exclusive, meaning just one criterion is filtered at a time.

 ```html
 <div uk-filter="target: .js-filter">